Nagashree05/Audio-Video_Deepfake-Detection/Readme.md

 Usage

-Open the frontend in your browser (http://localhost:3000 or Streamlit URL).
+Open the frontend in your browser (http://localhost:3000).
 Upload a video or audio file.
 View the detection result and confidence score.